It Takes Two: CX Bots and Human Agents

 With technologies like chatbots, brands can automate menial CX tasks, allowing customer service representatives to take the lead on more personal, high touch, and complex issues.
 Chatbots are delivering responses to routine questions 24/7, across the globe, without disrupting the normal day-to-day of employees.
 If a complex conversation does need to escalate from a chatbot to a human agent, the chatbot is still saving the employee time by collecting the initial customer information and troubleshooting common fixes -- so the agent can pick up where the bot left off to resolve the issue.

 While bots are making CX agents' lives easier and more efficient, we cannot leave everything to the bot.
 Removing menial tasks from your agents' day-to-day to-do list will empower your CX teams to focus on the more specific, higher quality, and added-value customer moments.
 Service calls with routine, easy-to-solve issues serve as distractions to top agents who are capable of handling much more.
 With chatbots removing those distractions, your team can develop their skills to become more defined, specialized, and valuable assets within the customer service department.

 In these specialized roles, agents can analyze data from customers' experiences and provide real-time feedback to other departments, such as the marketing and sales teams, to create an all-encompassing and positive customer experience across the brand.
 CX does not begin and end with frontline agents; there are multiple touchpoints for customers to interact with a brand, and employees need to be engaged and prepared to have conversations at any time.

 As smart as bot technology is becoming, a bot still needs to be programmed by what humans want it to do.
 There must always be a personal connection made between brands and consumers.
-The future of customer experience is a fusion of bots and agents, where they are not competing, but completing the customer experience.
 By creating an experience that combines technology and human conversations, customers will feel a greater connection with the "person" on the opposite end.